PhilipNzube/Robot-Dodge/README.md

 # Robot-Dodge
-A Splashkit game where you dodge robots coming from every corner of the screen
+A Splashkit game where you dodge robots coming from every corner of the screen.
+Setup Splashkit on your PC to be able to run this project.
+Browse how to do that.
+Lazy me😁.